 Place beef pieces in a large bowl; season with salt and pepper.
 Add 2 teaspoons Santa F Seasoning; toss well.
 Add flour and toss to coat.

 In a large pot or cast iron Dutch oven over medium-high heat, heat 4 tablespoons vegetable oil.
 Add beef pieces in batches and brown well; using a slotted spoon, transfer to a bowl.
 Add 2 tablespoons vegetable oil; reduce heat to medium.
-Add onions and tomato paste; stir 2 minute.
+Add onions and tomato paste; stir 2 minutes.
 Add red wine and bring to a boil, scraping up browned bits.
-Add beef and chicken stocks, tomatoes, ham hock, and cayenne pepper; reduce heat to low and bring to simmer.
-Add beef pieces; cover partially and simmer 30 minutes, stirring occasionally.
+Add beef and chicken stocks, tomatoes, ham hock, and cayenne pepper; reduce heat to low and bring to a simmer.
+Add beef pieces; cover partially and simmer for 30 minutes, stirring occasionally.

 Add beans, cover partially, and simmer another 1 hour.
 Uncover, add remaining Santa Fe Seasoning, and simmer an additional 45 minutes or until beef pieces and beans are tender.
 Stirring occasionally.
 Degrease stew if necessary.
 Remove ham hock; trim off fat.
 Cut ham into 1/2-inch pieces and add back into stew.

 In a large frying pan over medium heat, add kielbasa sausage and cook 2 minutes per side.
 Transfer to a plate.
 Add bell peppers, poblano chilies, and zucchini; saute another 5 minutes or until crisp-tender.
 Mix sausage and vegetables into stew; simmer 5 minutes longer or until just tender.
 Sprinkle with cilantro.
 Ladle into soup bowls and serve with bread.

 In a small bowl, combine cumin, coriander, chili powder, oregano, thyme, allspice, cloves, and cinnamon.